top of page

 Types of Cargo Declaration

-There are two main types of cargo declaration in Singapore: pre-arrival notification and import/export cargo clearance.
+There are two main types of cargo declaration in Singapore: pre-arrival notification and import and export cargo clearance.
 Pre-arrival notification is required for all goods entering Singapore and must be submitted electronically through the TradeNet system.
 Import and export cargo clearance involves declaring the goods to customs before they can be released for import or export.

 Cargo Declaration Process